This content mentions sexual assault, trauma, depression, anxiety, panic attacks and loneliness or isolation, which some people may find triggering.

 I felt significantly softer, less angry and more content after this.
 Once again, it was truly transformative.
 I connected with both of my therapists.

 Learning with others helped to keep me motivated.
-This has brought a knowledge of healthy relationships and an importance of personal boundaries into my life.
-All of us, including the therapist had a slight tear of joy at the end, due to the process we had gone through together.
+This has brought knowledge of healthy relationships and the importance of personal boundaries into my life.
+All of us, including the therapist, had a slight tear of joy at the end, due to the process we had gone through together.

-Psychotherapy: In the Autumn I am due to start a year-long journey with a trauma-informed psychotherapist.
+In the autumn, I am due to start a year-long journey with a trauma-informed psychotherapist.
 The initial assessment went well, and we already have a great therapeutic relationship.
 I am certain she is the right therapist for me, and she is certain it is the right therapy for me.

 It will be difficult, and very emotional, but it will take the important whole-life approach, to deal with the trauma I've experienced over the past four years and allow me to let it go.